 Urethral Cancer Prognosis

-Five-year survival rates for noninvasive urethral cancer treated surgically or with radiation are approximately 60%.
-Recurrence rates for invasive urethral cancer treated with surgery, chemotherapy, and radiation combined are higher than 50%.
+Five-year survival rates for noninvasive urethral cancer treated surgically or with radiation are approximately 60 percent.
+Recurrence rates for invasive urethral cancer treated with surgery, chemotherapy, and radiation combined are higher than 50 percent.
 Early diagnosis and treatment offers the best chance for cure.